GitauHarrison/notes/cron_jobs_in_flask.md

 ```

 The helper function `send_email()` is a generic way of sending emails.
 It will be used below when we want to send actual emails.
 The entire email feature is added as a thread to ensure that the flask application does not slow down due to the execution of this function.
-Typically, sending emails will take a few seconds to complete.
+Typically, sending an email takes a few seconds to complete.

 ## Creating Tasks

-Now that email support is in place, we can create a task that we can schedule to happen at period intervals.
+Now that email support is in place, we can create a task that we can schedule to happen at periodic intervals.

 ### Updating the Database To Support Cronjobs

 A user's model could define only their email address.
-All that an application accepts is a user's email address.
+All that this application accepts is a user's email address.

 ```python
 # app/models.py